 If you have a general interest in all things vintage or antique and especially old clocks, you’ve come to the right place.
 If you recently inherited your grandmother’s mantel clock or acquired an interesting vintage or antique clock and you want to know more about it, you may find articles of interest.

-Do you like to get your hands dirty (literally and figuratively) and you relish the challenge of working on antique clock movements or want to make simple repairs to an old case/cabinet you will find something of interest in this blog.
+Do you like to get your hands dirty and relish the challenge of working on antique or vintage clock movements or want to make simple repairs to an old case/cabinet?
+Perhaps you will find what you are looking for in this blog.

 I author 7-9 articles per month, on average every 4 days, on everything from specific clock repairs, experiences shopping for clocks, perspectives on the history of antique clocks, internet finds, and of course I profile my growing collection.
 I live in Canada, so naturally, there will be a focus on clocks made or sold in North America though if you browse my collection, clocks from other parts of the world are included as well.

 As a self-taught horologist, I have gained knowledge and experience over the last 10 years working on a wide variety of old clocks.
 Cabinet or case restoration is also an interest.
 I do not operate a clockmaking business and I am not involved in the commerce of clocks though I will sell the odd clock locally to manage my collection.

 If you regularly use a lathe to cut gear teeth, re-pivot arbors, bush mainspring barrels on a weekly basis, fashion new wheels from raw stock or make advanced repairs on complicated movements and cases, this is probably not the place for you but you are welcome to browse my articles and let me know of any comments or suggestions.

 Write to me about your specific clock question.
 I may have the answer you are looking for.
 Whether you are a novice clock collector or are a little deeper into the world of horology, I will answer all emails.
 For those comments and questions that stump even me, I consult within my clock circle for the best possible answer.